- Posted Date: Jun 5, 2020 Deadline: Oct 31, 2020

 P.S.
 939 students will be equipped with critical thinking skills, global awareness and respect for core values through a rigorous curriculum in order to prepare them for a rapidly changing world.

-Because we believe that all staff members play an important role in the education of our students, the school will offer opportunities for social workers to support and participate in activities such as:
+A 2-day summer planning institute will offer an essential opportunity for staff to be involved in developing the school’s culture and instructional program.
+Because we believe that all staff members play an important role in the education of our students, the school will offer opportunities for secretaries to participate in the school community in a variety of ways:

 - In-house school committees and/or special programs.